-When an element in the array changes, we should update all nodes in the segment tree whose value depends on the changed element.
-This can be done by travelling from the bottom to the top in the tree and updating the nodes along the path.
+When an element in the array changes, we should update all nodes in the tree whose value depends on the element.
+This can be done by traversing the path from the element to the top node and updating the nodes along the path.